-Well I can tell you in network marketing, creating products myself for athletes, generating value for those who read my content, joining Max International, you can build your money tree but you have to be willing to take action to see results and you also have to be patient.
+Well I can tell you in network marketing, creating products myself for athletes, generating value for those who read my content, considering the vasayo comp plan, you can build your money tree but you have to be willing to take action to see results and you also have to be patient.

 This isn't a get-rich-quick gimmick.

 I find business to be a lot like my running career.